kplrio/lets-encrypt-azure/docs/Extension Points.md

     return matched.All(x => cert.HostNames.Contains(x.HostName, StringComparison.OrdinalIgnoreCase));
     ```
   - This makes use of an `IAzureAppServiceClient` that is manually defined in the `LetsEncrypt.Logic.Azure` namespace.
 If not using AutoRest, you'll need to define one for your service as well.
   - If using AutoRest, create an `Azure[TargetServiceType]Client` as just a simple wrapper around the generated classes.
 Doing so follows the existing pattern, and will reduce merge conflicts from the upstream repositories.
+Do not reference the generated classes directly from the Function.

+# New Service Implementation

+After reviewing the prior files and ensuring you understand all of it, start by implementing you're `AzureApiGatewayClient` in the same area as the others.
+Then add an additional switch to the functions.
+Addd your 'AzApiGateway' definition to the existing switch case in the `RenewalOptionParser.ParseTargetResource` method.